AK-SoloQ/blog/src/constants/markdown/DOCKER.md

 containers are built from images and can be saves as images

 images are stored in registries

-- Local registry on the same host
+- Local registry on the same host.
-- Docker Hub Registryy: Globally shared
+- Docker Hub Registry: Globally shared.
-- Private registry on Docker.com
+- Private registry on Docker.com.

 Any component not found in the local registry is downloaded from specified location.